Sally Lunn bun

 A Sally Lunn is a large bun or teacake, a type of batter bread, made with a yeast dough including cream and eggs, similar to the sweet brioche breads of France.
 Sometimes served warm and sliced, with butter, it was first recorded in 1780 in the spa town of Bath in southwest England.
-As a tea cake it is popular in Canada, England and New Zealand.
+As a tea cake, it is popular in Canada and England.

 There are many variations of Sally Lunn cake in American cuisine, some made with yeast, with variations that add cornmeal, sour cream or buttermilk to the basic recipe.
 The recipe was brought to the United States by British colonists, and new American variations were developed through the 18th and 19th centuries.
 It is claimed in one 1892 newspaper article that Sally Lunn bread became known as "Washington's breakfast bread" because it was so admired by George Washington.
+In New Zealand, the bakery item known as the Sally Lunn is not the same as it has a thick layer of white icing and coconut on top and is also known as a Boston bun.

 Origins

-The origins of the Sally Lunn are shrouded in myth.
+The origins of the Sally Lunn are obscure.
 One theory is that it is an anglicisation of "Soleil et lune" (French for "sun and moon"), representing the golden crust and white base/interior.
-The Sally Lunn Eating House in Bath, England, claims that the recipe was brought to Bath in the 1680s by a Huguenot refugee called Solange Luyon, who became known as Sally Lunn, but there is no evidence to support this theory.
-"Food Britannia" reiterates the Solange Luyon theory but cites the "tea shop which sells them" as the source of the information.
-A 2015 report by The Daily Telegraph states "It is a charming tale, but, sadly, a fictitious one – there is little evidence for Mademoiselle Luyon, whatever the museum in the restaurant’s basement might tell you".
+Sally Lunn's Eating House in Bath, England, states that the recipe was brought to Bath in the 1680s by a Huguenot refugee called Solange Luyon, who became known as Sally Lunn, but there is no evidence to support this.
+Andrew Webb repudiates the Luyon theory in his 2012 book Food Britannia.

 There is a passing mention of "Sally Lunn and saffron cake" in a 1776 poem about Dublin by the Irish poet William Preston.
 The first recorded mention of the bun in Somerset is as part of a detox regime in Philip Thicknesse's 1780 guidebook to taking the waters at Bath.
 Thicknesse describes how he would daily see visitors drinking 2–3 pints of Bath water and then "sit down to a meal of Sally Lunns or hot spungy rolls, made high by burnt butter!"
-He recommends against the practice as his brother died after this kind of breakfast:"Such a meal, few young men in full health can get over without feeling much inconvenience".
+He recommends against the practice as his brother died after this kind of breakfast: "Such a meal, few young men in full health can get over without feeling much inconvenience".